Children's Hospital's Lifeline ambulance is a custom-made neonatal/pediatric

 - Lifeline is designed specifically for babies and children, and it provides

 the space and electrical outlets needed for all of the specialized equipment

 needed for these patients.

-- The new ambulance will feature a new safety mechanism that will increase
+- The newest ambulance features a new safety mechanism that will increase

 the stabilization of the cot carrying the patient during transport.